Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-linear-gradients.md

 Best to view them in action and see what they can do.

-> Also check my Article on [Radial Gradients](https://daily-dev-tips.com/posts/css-radial-gradients/)
+> Also, check my Article on [Radial Gradients](https://daily-dev-tips.com/posts/css-radial-gradients/)

 ## CSS Linear Gradient

-Let's start with the linear gradient; this one by default goes from top to bottom and accepts colors in whatever type you like (rgb,cmyk,hex,named).
+Let's start with the linear gradient; this one, by default, goes from top to bottom and accepts colors in whatever type you like (RGB,CMYK,hex,named).

 ```css
 .basic-linear {